mavoll/MotionPathsExtraction/README.md

 #### Please note:
 This approach does not implement it´s own detection and tracking algorithms but makes use of the following algorithms:
 * Facebook´s [Detectron](https://github.com/facebookresearch/Detectron) Mask R-CNN implementation
+* [SORT](https://github.com/abewley/sort) - A simple online and realtime tracking algorithm for 2D multiple object tracking in video sequences
 * [Deep SORT](https://github.com/nwojke/deep_sort) - Simple Online Realtime Tracking with a Deep Association Metric

 We also make use of [ChainerCV](https://github.com/chainer/chainercv) and its detector implementations of FasterR-CNN, SSD and YOLO: